sourcegraph/about/blogposts/announcing-sourcegraph-3.13.md

   <p style="text-align: center"><a href="https://vimeo.com/392614914" target="_blank">View on Vimeo</a></p>
 </p>

-Interactive search mode helps users construct queries using UI elements and is now enabled by default for all users.
+Interactive search mode helps users construct queries using UI elements, and is now enabled by default for all users.
 In this mode, query filters are more discoverable, and the query input is simplified by extracting filters as UI elements.
 A dropdown to the left of the search bar allows users to switch between interactive and plain text modes.

 The option to use interactive search mode can be disabled by adding `{ "experimentalFeatures": { "splitSearchModes": false } }` in global settings.

-## Find code patterns with the structural search toggle
+## Code-aware structural search toggle

 TODO: video

 <!-- <p class="container">
   <div style="padding:56.25% 0 0 0;position:relative;">
-    <iframe src="https://player.vimeo.com/video/392614914?color=0CB6F4&amp;title=0&amp;byline=" style="position:absolute;top:0;left:0;width:100%;height:100%;" frameborder="0" webkitallowfullscreen="" mozallowfullscreen="" allowfullscreen=""></iframe>
+    <iframe src="https://player.vimeo.com/video/{ID}?color=0CB6F4&amp;title=0&amp;byline=" style="position:absolute;top:0;left:0;width:100%;height:100%;" frameborder="0" webkitallowfullscreen="" mozallowfullscreen="" allowfullscreen=""></iframe>
   </div>
-  <p style="text-align: center"><a href="https://vimeo.com/392614914" target="_blank">View on Vimeo</a></p>
+  <p style="text-align: center"><a href="https://vimeo.com/{ID}" target="_blank">View on Vimeo</a></p>
 </p> -->

 Sourcegraph 3.13 adds a UI toggle <svg class="mdi-icon " style="border:1px solid #2f9cf1; border-radius: 2px; fill:#2b2b2b; background:#cbd4e2" width="24" height="24" viewBox="0 0 24 24"><path d="M15,4V6H18V18H15V20H20V4M4,4V20H9V18H6V6H9V4H4Z"></path></svg> for structural search.
 Structural search, a code-aware search syntax, was introduced in Sourcegraph 3.11 and previously enabled using the `patternType:structural` query parameter.
 When enabled, the regexp and case sensitivity toggles will be disabled, since the search types work independently.
 Structural code search lets you match nested expressions and whole code blocks that can be difficult or awkward to match using regular expressions.
-Read more about structural search and see examples in our [recent blog post](https://about.sourcegraph.com/blog/going-beyond-regular-expressions-with-structural-code-search).
+Read more about structural search and see examples in our recent blog post ["Going beyond regular expressions with structural code search"](https://about.sourcegraph.com/blog/going-beyond-regular-expressions-with-structural-code-search).

-## Create campaigns to run arbitrary code over all your repositories using the `src-cli`
+## Campaigns with custom code execution using `src-cli`

 <p class="container">
   <div style="padding:56.25% 0 0 0;position:relative;">